 Aluminum

-The aluminum used in antiperspirants can clog pores and hinder the body’s natural detoxification process by preventing you from sweating (sweating is a way that your body releases toxins, so we don’t want to block this process).
+Aluminum or aluminum salts are one of the active ingredients used in antiperspirants to prevent you from sweating.
+The aluminum used in antiperspirants can clog pores and sweat ducts or sweat glands and hinder the body’s natural detoxification process by preventing you from sweating (sweating is a way that your body releases toxins, so we don’t want to block this process).

-The other concern is that long term exposure to aluminum from deodorant can lead to accumulation of aluminum in breast tissue, which may increase your risk of breast cancer.
+The other concern is that long term exposure to aluminum from deodorant can lead to accumulation of aluminum in breast tissue, which could potentially increase your risk of breast cancer.
 There are a couple ways that aluminum can do this:

-- Aluminum build up can lead to alterations in DNA which can contribute to cancer development (Reference 1, Reference 2).
+- Aluminum build up can lead to alterations in DNA which can contribute to cancer development.

-- Aluminum can also interfere with estrogen receptors, and estrogen has a well established role in the development of breast cancer (Reference 1, Reference 2).
+- Aluminum can interfere with estrogen receptors, and estrogen has a well established role in the development of breast cancer.

 Whether or not aluminum in antiperspirants can actually lead to breast cancer is still not clear, as there have been very few studies examining this issue directly, and of the studies that have been done, there have been conflicting results with some showing an increased risk, while others do not.